 What are some questions you can ask the doctor about childhood leukemia?

-As you cope with your child’s cancer and cancer treatment, we encourage you to have honest, open talks with the doctor.
+We encourage you to have honest, open talks with your child’s cancer care team.
 Feel free to ask any question, no matter how small it might seem.
-Here are some questions you might want to ask.
-Be sure to add your own questions as you think of them.
-Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.
+Here are some questions you might want to ask:

 - Would you write down exactly what kind of leukemia my child has?